-As discussed in Note 1 to the consolidated financial statements, management has adopted Accounting Standards Update (ASU) No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities.
-Our opinion is not modified with respect to that matter.
+As discussed in Note 1 to the consolidated financial statements, management has adopted Accounting Standards Update (ASU) No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
+Our opinion is not modified with respect to this matter.